elcicd/el-CICD-docs/README.md

 ## Staggered Release Teams

-Staggered releases are a strategy whereby two different teams within the same project work on different releases.
-In order to support this type of development strategy, teams should create two different Project Definiton Files.
-Each Project Definition File needs only refer to a different development branch, one for each team.
+Staggered releases are a strategy whereby two different teams within the same project work on different releases in parallel, and release at different times one after the other.
+In order to support this type of development strategy, teams should create two different Project Definition Files.
+Each Project Definition File needs only refer to a different Development Branch, one for each team.

-The result of this strategy is that two separate sets of environments for deployments will be created in the Non-prod cluster, one for each team.
+The result of this strategy is that two separate sets of environments for deployments will be created in the Non-prod cluster, one for each team, and two different Build-to-Dev pipelines for the same microservice referring to different Development Branches.
 This is all that is needed.
-From an RBAC Group perspective, only one needs be created, allowing developers to move between the teams easily.
-In Prod, only one of the two teams Automation Servers need be created, because the tags in the image repositories do not directly belong to any particular project.
+In Prod, only one of the two teams Automation Servers need be created, because the Release Candidate and Release Version Tags in the Image Repositories do not directly belong to any particular project.

 ## Hotfixing

-Hotfixing a Release Version while development continues on the Development Branch of a project can be tricky, but el-CICD makes it trivial.
-Create a copy of the Project Definition File
+Hotfixing a Release Version while development continues on the Development Branch of a project can be tricky, but el-CICD can support this scenario.
+Create a copy of the Project Definition File, and only whitelist the Pre-prod environment in the copy.
+Create a `hotfix` branch in Git for each microservice from the latest commit of the Release Version's Deployment Branch, and make this the Development Branch of the Hotfix Project.
+Assuming you didn't change the source code as instructed, this will contain the source each image of the Release Version was created from, as well as the each image's deployment configuration.
+Redeploy the Release Candidate into the hotfix projects Pre-prod environment, develop against the `hotfix` branch as usual, except now you only have a single test environment before production for faster deployments into Prod, which is what you want with a hotfix.
+Each hotfix is considered a new Release Version by el-CICD, but it is advisable to come up with a separate version tagging strategy in order to tell them apart from normal Release Candidates and Release Versions.